On average your neighbors pay $104 a month.See Your Rates

 A DWI conviction may require you to obtain an SR-22 form.
 Request a quote and we'll will connect you with local agents from top companies that specialize in Trenton DWI insurance.

-Mercer County also reported 26 traffic fatalities in 2014.
-That’s 30 percent fewer than the 36 fatalities in 2013.
+Mercer County also reported 26 traffic fatalities in 2017.

 This data suggests Trenton isn’t the safest place to have a car.
 It also helps explain why car insurance rates for this city’s drivers are so high.